One question we get a lot is:

-Yoast SEO should come pre-installed with WordPress, in my opinion.
-It is the first thing I do when I install a fresh WordPress instance is to then install Yoast SEO and configure:
+Yoast SEO should come pre-installed with WordPress, and should be the first thing you do when installing a fresh WordPress website.

-- XML sitemaps (which are then submitted to Search Console and Bing),
+- XML sitemaps (which are submitted to Search Console and Bing);

 - Longer load times, which affect SEO and conversions;

-Depending on the plugin and the way the functionality is loaded, they could cause you some SEO headaches.
-But by and large, they’re just fine for SEO when used in moderation.
+Depending on the plugin and the way the functionality is loaded, they could cause you some SEO headaches; however, they can be useful for SEO when used in moderation.

-Need to add your businesses Name, Address, and Phone Number (NAP) to your site so you rank better in your city?
+Need to add your business’s name, address, and phone Number (NAP) to your site to improve local rankings?
 Use a widget or put it in the footer.

-Have some high-volume keywords you are trying to rank for?
-You’re going to need links, but you can link here from your navigation.
+Have some high-volume keywords you want to rank for?
+Link here from your navigation.